bendichter/bendichter.github.io/pages/jupyter_launcher.md

 * This only works on Macs right now (sorry Windows.
 Linux users, y'all chose this life.)
 * Every time you double-click, it opens a new Terminal window.
-* You can't run an environment
+* This won't run a notebook in a virtual environment.

 But none of these caveats should stop you, because you can still open jupyter notebooks the old way!